Jim89/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the steps data is 2304.
 This represents 13.1% of the data.

-In order to impute missing values, a granular approach was taken such that the median value for a given five minute interval was used to replace missing values in the data.
+A granular approach was taken to impute missing values.
+The median value for a given five minute interval was used to replace missing values in the data.

-This was done using the sqldf package, specifically the *coalesce* function in the SQL language.
-Coalesce takes the first non-NULL (or in R terms, the first non-NA) value in a vector of values and so is perfect for filling in missing data with something else.
+This was done using the sqldf package, specifically the *coalesce* function.
+Coalesce takes the first non-NULL value in a vector of values.
+It is highly useful for filling in missing data.

-As such, the median steps for a given 5 minute interval (calculated earlier in step 4) was joined to the original data, and the coalese function used to impute the missing values.
-All values from the original data are maintianed (including the weekend/weekday factor) and a new field containing the imputed values is added.
+The median value of steps for a given 5 minute interval was joined to the original data, and *coalesce* used to replace missing values.

 ```r
 # 5b.
 Recreate interval summary but leave time as character for the join: